pydata/pydata-sphinx-theme/docs/contribute/index.md

 ---
+myst:
   html_meta:
     "description lang=en": "How to become a contributor to the pydata-sphinx-theme."
 ---

 # Contribute